Franciscan Center Gathering Space

 Suggested Madonna Research Symposium poster template (.PPT)

 This template is designed to make a 36x48 poster.
-As we are doing a virtual Symposium this year, it is not necessary to have your poster printed.
 However, if you need a poster to present your work elsewhere, you can save it as a JPEG to send for printing.

 We have made arrangements with Metro Detroit Printing to provide poster printing services.
 If you are interested, please follow instructions below: